Rolex new model

 ⓒ Rolex

 A rather special Daytona has been introduced this time.
-Rolesium, Which was previously considered an exclusive combination for the Yacht-Master I, Has now been applied to the new Daytona model.
-Platinum is used for the bezel ring and the outer ring of the see-through case back, While most of the rest of the case is made of Oystersteel.
-The special features are not limited to the case combination.
-The enamel art seen in the Day-Date 36 “Jigsaw Puzzle (Emoji)” has also been applied to this model.
+The Rolesium combination, Previously exclusive to the Yacht-Master I, Has been applied to the new Daytona model.
+Platinum is used for the bezel ring and the outer ring of the see-through back, While most of the case is made of Oystersteel.
+The special aspect is not only in the case combination.
+The enamel art seen in the Day-Date 36 "Jigsaw Puzzle (Emoji)" is also applied to this model.
 The white dial is made using the enamel technique, Giving it a unique milky gloss.
-The numbers on the bezel have all been changed to a vertical arrangement, And this is one of the few Daytona models with a see-through case back that allows you to admire the caliber.
-However, Does this “specialness” justify a higher price tag than the gold case Daytona?
+The numbers on the bezel are now all vertically aligned and this is one of the few Daytona models with a see-through back allowing you to admire the caliber.
+However, Is it reasonable to price it higher than the gold case Daytona just because it is "special"?
 I will leave that decision to you.

 ⓒ Rolex